 In satisfaction of the obligations imposed on the SEF under CFTC Regulation § 37.6(b): (i) each Trade Confirmation is deemed to incorporate the Terms Incorporated by Reference set forth in this Rule 404, and (ii) the participants hereby agree that the provisions of Rule 404.(b)(1)(iii) shall govern any conflicting terms.

-Pursuant to NAL 16-25 (“Trade Confirmation NAL”), expiring March 31, 2017, the Trade Confirmation will state that the terms of the confirmation legally supersede any contradictory terms in the underlying previously-negotiated freestanding agreements.
+Pursuant to NAL 17-17 (“Trade Confirmation NAL”), which expires on the effective date of any changes in the regulation , the Trade Confirmation will state that the terms of the confirmation legally supersede any contradictory terms in the underlying previously-negotiated freestanding agreements.

 In the event of any conflict between (x) the Trade Confirmation and (y) the Terms Incorporated by Reference, the Trade Confirmation shall prevail to the extent of any inconsistency.